Skip to main content

 Medical history and physical exam

-The first step is for the doctor to take a complete medical history.
-Risk factors and symptoms will be discussed.
-Then your doctor will physically examine you, including a pelvic exam and possibly a Pap test and/or a vaginal biopsy.
+The first step is for the doctor to ask about your complete medical history and discuss your risk factors and symptoms with you.
+Then your doctor will physically examine you, which typically means a pelvic exam (also called a bimanual exam) and a speculum exam.

-If certain symptoms suggest cancer or if a Pap test is done and shows abnormal cells, you will need a test called colposcopy.
-In this procedure you lie on the exam table and a speculum is placed in your vagina to keep it open -- just like a pelvic exam.
+A colposcopy is typically done in a clinic and takes less than 20 minutes.
+You can go home the same day.
+During a colposcopy, you lie on the exam table and a speculum is placed in your vagina to keep it open, just like a pelvic exam.
 The doctor will use a colposcope to examine the cervix and vagina.
 The colposcope stays outside the body and has magnifying lenses (like binoculars).
 When the doctor looks through the colposcope, they can see the vaginal walls and the surface of the cervix closely and clearly.
-Sometimes a weak solution of acetic acid (much like vinegar) or iodine is used to make any abnormal areas easier to see.
-Using a colposcope to look at the vagina is called vaginoscopy.
+Sometimes a solution called acetic acid (much like vinegar) or iodine is used to make any abnormal areas easier to see.
+This may cause a mild discomfort, like a brief sting.

 Colposcopy itself is no more painful than a regular pelvic exam and can be done safely even if you're pregnant.
 If an abnormal area is seen on the cervix or vagina, a biopsy will be done.
 The biopsy can be slightly painful and may some cause pelvic cramping.

 Certain signs and symptoms may strongly suggest vaginal cancer, but many of them can be caused by other problems.
 The only way to be certain that it's cancer is to do a biopsy.
 In this procedure, a small piece of tissue from the suspicious area is removed.
-A doctor specializing in diagnosing diseases with lab tests (a pathologist) will then look at the tissue sample under a microscope to see if cancer or a pre-cancerous condition is present and, if so, what type it is.
+A doctor specializing in diagnosing diseases with lab tests (a pathologist) will then look at the tissue sample with a microscope to see if cancer or a pre-cancerous condition is present and, if so, what type it is.
+If the biopsy indicates vaginal cancer, the doctor may refer the patient to a gynecologic oncologist, a doctor who specializes in treating gynecologic cancers.
+The specialist may suggest imaging tests to see if the cancer has spread beyond the vagina.

 Imaging tests